 - Gamifying the volunteer experience to promote healthy competition amongst business units

-- Organizing regional conventions to inspire employee buy-in
+- Organising regional conventions to inspire employee buy-in

-- Providing content in multiple languages to give employees a sense of belonging in the program
+- Providing content in multiple languages to give employees a sense of belonging in the programme

 - Recruiting employee ambassadors to help spread their mission and lead in different areas of the world